-THE NOVA LINE COMPUTERS
+NOVA LINE COMPUTERS

 The Data General Corporation NOVA® line of computers are general purpose, four-accumulator, stored-program computers, with a word length of 16 bits.
 The maximum amount of main memory is 32,768 16-bit words.
-For the NOVA 830 and NOVA 840 computers with the MMPU feature, the maximum amount of main memory is 131,072 16-bit words.
+For the NOVA 830 and NOVA 840 computers with the MMPU feature; and for the NOVA 3/12 computer with the MMU feature, the maximum amount of main memory is 131,072 16-bit words.
 The accumulators are also 16 bits in length and are used for arithmetic and logical operations.
 Furthermore, two of the accumulators can be used as index registers.
 Memory can be addressed either directly or by using indirect addresses.
 Chains of indirect addresses can be of any length.
 A direct memory access (DMA) data channel is provided to enable rapid data transfer between main memory and peripheral devices.
 The flexible design of the NOVA line of computers allows the convenient implementation of applications in all sectors of the data processing field.